 Communications, Fundraising and Operations Manager

 Aneeta started working with Action Village India in 2018.
 Aneeta is a great believer in making a difference on a personal level and that’s one of the things that most attracted her to AVI’s work.
-Originally trained as a painter she has nearly 20 years’ experience in reception/office administration/secretarial roles and has run her own business for over 12 years as a knitting teacher and author.
+Originally trained as a painter she has over 20 years’ experience in reception/office administration/secretarial roles and has run her own business for over 20 years as a knitting teacher and author.
 Her enthusiasm, organisational skills and random life experiences have become invaluable for the AVI extended family.

 Andy Rutherford has worked with community-based and people’s organisations internationally over the last 40 years.
 First, researching the social, economic and environmental effects of the Green Revolution in rural Tamil Nadu and then from 1985 to 2011 working with grassroots and women’s organisations across Asia, Africa and Latin America as Head on International Partnerships with two UK based organisations, War on Want and then One World Action.
 He is a founder and member of the Asia Europe People’s Forum, co-organising bi-annual People’s Forums since 1996.
 Currently, Andy is Director of a not-for-profit tour company, Fresh Eyes – People to People Travel.
 This is encouraging thoughtful, socially responsible travel.